DarkForte/LowPoly/docs/checkpoint/checkpoint.md

 As shown in the above form, we tested our algorithm with a 1920x1080 image and 1000 random vertices.
 NI here means "Not Implemented".
 We are able to achieve about 4x overall speedup for now, compared to `-O3` compiled CPU code.
 We have not fine tuned the GPU version performance yet, but we suppose it is due to memory transferring from CPU to GPU.
 We believe a lot of memory transferring can be saved after we implemented the GPU version of edge detection and triangle rendering, which will improve the performance of our program.
 Also we are using `std::clock()` for clocking now.
 We may switch to a higher precision timer, like the `CycleTimer` used in HW2, to get more accurate profiling data.

 ## Concerns
-- To speedup edge detection and vertices selection, we need to implement them on GPU.
-But in order to do this, we need to transfer image between CPU and GPU.
+- To speed up edge detection and vertices selection, we need to implement them on GPU.
+But in order to do this, we need to transfer the image between CPU and GPU.
 If we do the edge detection and vertices selection on CPU, we can avoid transfer image between CPU and GPU.
-So, here is a trade off between data time and computation time.
+So, here is a tradeoff between data time and computation time.
-- Due to the limitation of current the algorithm, we are not able to gurantee to cover the boundaries of the image.
+- Due to the limitation of the current algorithm, we are not able to guarantee the coverage of the image boundaries.
 We need to figure out a strategy to solve this problem without influencing the speed much.
 - We still don't know how good our final speedup can be.
 - We are not sure whether we will have time to do the video transformation (the "Ideal Goal" listed above).